Sunday, December 28, 2008

 As far as I have discerned in my investigations he was the only painter to take this extra step.
-That is to say all European artists were using geometry, for the optical illusions they were creating, but not so for harmonizing the canvas proportions with its visual contents as El Greco was doing.
-The grids varied widely, Many based on unit squares.
+That is to say all European artists were using vanishing points and perspective geometry to create illusions of three dimensions, but not for the purposes El Greco had.
+He was harmonizing the shapes of his canvases, creating 'platonic' proportions, metaphysical proportions.
+He was pent on finding in geometry the most appropriate formats for representing the sacred images that his choice of subject matter required.

 0 Comments: